-Blood pressure (BP) is a commonly discussed subject in my 8600 strong group.
+Blood pressure (BP) is a commonly discussed subject in my private group of over 13,000 members.
 But when you look at the prevalence of elevated BP beyond nationally stated thresholds (hypertension), it’s patently obvious that many people with a NET will have elevated BP issues regardless (see figures below).
-Nonetheless, patients often attempt to link it to NET, even when a diagnosis of NET comes after their hypertension diagnosis, although this is possible sequence in certain scenarios covered in this blog post.
+Nonetheless, patients often attempt to link it to NET, including when a diagnosis of NET comes after their hypertension diagnosis, although this is possible sequence in certain scenarios covered in this blog post.
 I also noted there were several causal sources of hypertension but with many other contributory factors.

 Prevalence of Hypertension